Youtiao: Thailand

 In Thailand, youtiao is generally called pathongko (ปาท่องโก๋, /th/) due to a confusion with a different kind of dessert.
 Pathongko is a loanword adapted from either Teochew Minnan beh teung guai (白糖粿; Mandarin: bái tángguǒ) or Cantonese of baahktònggòu (白糖糕; Mandarin: bái tánggāo).
 However, both possible original names referred to a different dessert, the white sugar sponge cake.
 It was previously sold together with youtiao by street vendors who normally walked around and shouted both names out loud.
 However, Thai customers often mistakenly thought that the more popular youtiao was "pathongko".
 Eventually, the real pathongko disappeared from the market because of its unpopularity.
 The disappearance of real "pathongko" left the youtiao labeled under the former's name, while the latter's real name is generally unknown amongst the Thais.
-The original white sugar sponge cake can still be easily found in Trang Province in Southern Thailand under its original name while youtiao is still called "chakoi" or "chiakoi" by some Southerners.
+The original white sugar sponge cake can still be easily found in Ranong Phangnga Phuket Trang Krabi and Satun in Southern Thailand under its original name while youtiao is still called "chakoi" or "chiakoi" by some Southerners.

 In Thailand, pathongko is often dipped in condensed milk or, in the southern regions, served with kaya.
-In certain provinces, such as Chanthaburi and Kanchanaburi, it is enjoyed with a sweet-and-sour dipping sauce, which is considered a local delicacy.
+In certain provinces, such as Chanthaburi and Kanchanaburi, it is eaten with a sweet-and-sour dipping sauce, which is considered a local delicacy.